Felteng/therapeutic-cows/README.md

 ### Test Cases

 - Index
-    - Open the index homepage
+    - Open the index homepage.
         - Expected output: Be shown page header with "Home" highlighted in green, hero image, and text content.
         - Actual output: Page header with "Home" highlighted in green, hero image, and text content displayed when opened.

-    - Click main heading on page header
+    - Click main heading on page header.
         - Expected output: Have index page refreshed as it opens again.
         - Actual output: Index page was refreshed.